NiryoRobotics/ned_ros/sphinx_doc/source/stack/high_level/niryo_robot_led_ring.rst

       - Launch a new action to clear this state
    *  - :ref:`Solid <Solid>` Orange
       - Joint out of bounds
-      - Switch to free motion mode to bring the joints within limits.
+      - Switch to Free Motion mode to bring the joints within limits.
    *  - 1 Purple :ref:`Flashing <Flashing>`
       - New connection form Niryo Studio
       - N/A